-FlexLink, a company that is part of the italian Coesia group, specializes in industrial flow and conveyance, as well as robotic solutions that integrate all associated services like engineering, performance check tools etc. Recently FlexLink developed a packing/palletisation system for the confectioner company „Carambar“ and faced the challenge to integrate a system that allows for high-speed dynamic weighing.
+FlexLink, a company that is part of the Italian Coesia group, specializes in industrial flow and conveyance, as well as robotic solutions that integrate all associated services like engineering, performance check tools, etc. Recently, FlexLink developed a packaging/palletisation system for the confectionery company „Carambar“ and faced the challenge to integrate a system that allows for high-speed dynamic weighing.

 HBM identified the most suitable components for this case and provided FlexLink with on-the-job training that now allows them to operate independently.
-There was a need to carry out high-speed dynamic weighing and the cell needed to be able to the machine’s ProfiNet fieldbus.
-At the time of selection, there was no digital load cells with such an interface, but HBM had a solution.
-We have used a classical approach, with an analogue sensor combined with a digital conditioner.
+There was a need to carry out high-speed dynamic weighing and the load cell needed to be able to connect to the machine’s PROFINET fieldbus.
+At the time of selection, there were no digital load cells with such an interface, but HBM had a solution.
+They used a classical approach, with an analogue sensor combined with a digital conditioner.
 More specifically - the PW18 (analogue) sensor combined with a ClipX BM40IE smart amplifier.

-FlexLink were able to develop a packing system for carambar that exactly fits their needs.
+FlexLink were able to develop a packaging system for Carambar that exactly fits their needs.
 Carambar has now integrated three lines of this application into its entire production process.

 Collaborative robots are so called because they can work with operators located nearby.
 They are not dangerous to people, as they can be programmed to sense when human presence is nearby and adjust behaviour accordingly.

-Very recently, FlexLink developed a packing/palletisation system for confectioner company, Carambar.
+Very recently, FlexLink developed a packaging/palletisation system for confectionery company, Carambar.
 In addition to Carambar, the group also brings together other well-known brands such as Poulain, Suchard, Mi-Cho-Ko, Krema, La pie qui chante, Malabar and les pastilles Vichy.
-It has two HBM PW18 load cells linked to an industrial conditioner with DIN RAIL mounting ClipX.
+The system has two HBM PW18 load cells linked to an industrial conditioner with DIN RAIL mounting ClipX.
 Three lines have been delivered to Carambar so far.

 The Packaging Process